Aids for Pulpit Vacancy

 as related policies and guidelines are found on our Supply Preaching &

-New opportunities for lay preaching are coming on line
+New opportunities for authorized lay preaching have been

-Licensed Reader leads worship but does not write his/her
+Reader leads worship but does not write his/her own

-own sermon, reading an approved sermon instead.
-Learn more
+sermon, reading an approved sermon instead.
+Learn more at

 There may be days when you can't find a supply preacher